pcorey/pcorey.github.io/_posts/2014-10-08-quest-for-scalable-svg-text.markdown

 I’ve also been trying to figure out how to remove the padding above and below the text element returned by the bounding box.
 I tried to use [getExtentOfChar](http://www.w3.org/TR/SVG/text.html#__svg__SVGTextContentElement__getExtentOfChar) to get a tighter height, but this seemed to return the same height as getBBox.
 Ideally, I would be able to have the SVG element tightly wrap the text and be able to specify my own padding/margin in the CSS.

 If these issues can be solved (or even just the IE issue), I feel like this would be an awesome technique for creating some really amazing layouts and designs.
 If you've found solutions to either of these problems, please let me know!

+## Update - 10/9/2014

+** For the IE intrinsic aspect ratio fix, I mentioned that I would need to recalculate the padding-top every time the outer wrapper was resized.
+That's not true!
+In the code pen above, I was setting the padding-top to a pixel value, but I can just as easily set it to a percentage, which solves this problem.
+Check out the updated pen above!